 There are three (3) areas of focus:

-A target has been set to see around 15-20 paddlers in the club complete the program in the first half of 2022.
-If you’d like to discuss the program further, please contact either Simon Wilkes or Robert Walker by email.
-This program is also intended to complement both the 2021 beginner programs, which is also kicking off in parallel.
+A target has been set to see around 15-20 paddlers in the club complete the program in the first half of 2024.
+If you’d like to discuss the program further, please contact the Club’s committee by email.
+This program is also intended to complement both the 2024 beginner programs, which is also kicking off in parallel.

 •Upskilling of members – both skills and confidence